 Justification of Red List Category

-This forest-associated species is listed as Near Threatened because it is suspected to be undergoing a moderately rapid decline owing to the extensive loss of lowland forests from large areas of the Sundaic lowlands.
-It is not considered more threatened because it can use secondary habitats.
+This forest-associated species is suspected to be undergoing a moderately rapid decline owing to the extensive and continuing loss of forest from large areas of the Sundaic lowlands.
+It is somewhat tolerant of second growth habitats and, for now at least, is not considered threatened, but approaches this status under Criterion A. It is therefore listed as Near Threatened.

-Batrachostomus stellatus occurs from central peninsular Thailand, Sabah, Sarawak and Peninsular Malaysia, Singapore, Kalimantan (including the North Natuna Islands) and Sumatra (including the Riau and Lingga archipelagos and Bangka Island), Indonesia and Brunei, where it is fairly widespread and uncommon in suitable habitat (BirdLife International 2001, J. Eaton in litt.
+Batrachostomus stellatus occurs from central Peninsular Thailand, Sabah, Sarawak and Peninsular Malaysia, Kalimantan (including the North Natuna Islands) and Sumatra (including the Riau and Lingga archipelagos and Bangka Island), Indonesia and Brunei, where it is fairly widespread but uncommon in suitable habitat (BirdLife International 2001, J. Eaton in litt.
 2016).
+Apparently now extinct in Singapore (Wells 1999).

-It occurs in evergreen and secondary forest to at least 500 m (once to 920 m), although it is not found in heavily degraded habitats (J. Eaton in litt.
+It occurs in evergreen and secondary forest to at least 500 m (once to 920 m on Borneo), although it is not found in heavily degraded habitats (Wells 1999, J. Eaton in litt.
 2016).
 It feeds on insects in the lower storeys of forest.

 Conservation Actions Underway